ihp-lab/LibreFace/README.md

 Download the [DISFA](http://mohammadmahoor.com/disfa/) dataset from the official website here.
 Please be reminded that the original format of the dataset are video sequences, you need to manually process them into image frames.

-Download the original video provided by DISFA+.
+Download the original video provided by DISFA.
 Extract it and put it under the folder `data/DISFA`.

 Preprocess the images by previous mediapipe script and you should get a dataset folder like below: